 In the case of the patient-scheduling process, this is best accomplished by first deconstructing the entire patient experience.

-It’s simple enough to identify the outcomes you want to achieve (e.g. shorter patient wait times), but in order to identify the problems you would need to solve first, you’ll have to begin by deconstructing and analyzing how your patients interact with your practice.
+Identifying the outcomes you want to achieve (e.g., shorter patient wait times) is simple enough.
+But to identify the problems you need to solve first, you’ll have to begin by deconstructing and analyzing how your patients interact with your practice.

-Using design thinking and lean strategies, you should begin by first mapping out each step in the patient process, from initial contact to any post-appointment follow-up n appointments.
+Using design thinking and lean strategies, you should first map out each step in the patient process, from initial contact to post-appointment follow-up appointments.

-This is a critical step in developing a streamlined approach to patient scheduling.
+This is critical in developing a streamlined approach to improve patient scheduling.

-Having a grasp of the entire experience will allow you identify the bottlenecks in your current system and optimize the experience, both to provide a better patient experience and to improve efficiency and reduce complexity for your practice.
+Having a grasp of the entire experience will allow you to identify the bottlenecks in your current system.
+You can then optimize the experience to provide a better patient experience, improve efficiency, and reduce complexity for your practice.